joostflick/functional-programming/README.md

 - D3 functionality, converting blocks or observables to something I can use
 - Finding a convenient way to get my data to the browser to be used for my graphs (using localhost or browserify?)
 - Converting data to usable formats (this got a little easier when I moved my data cleaning logic to my d3 file)
-- Using D3 selectors without console logging almost everything
+- Using D3 selectors and nesting and the combination of those two

 ## What would I have done differently if I had more time